Kentucky vs. Louisville: Sportsbook promo codes, odds, spread, over/under - December 21

 Kentucky vs. Louisville Betting Trends

-- Kentucky has won six games against the spread this season, while failing to cover four times.
+- Kentucky has covered six times in 10 games with a spread this season.

-- In the Wildcats' 10 games this season, the combined scoring has gone over the point total seven times.
+- A total of seven out of the Wildcats' 10 games this season have gone over the point total.

-- Louisville has covered four times in 10 matchups with a spread this season.
+- Louisville has covered four times in 10 matchups with a spread this year.

-- Cardinals games have hit the over six out of 10 times this season.
+- A total of six Cardinals games this year have gone over the point total.

 Kentucky Futures Odds